hel-astro-lab/runko/README.md

 - [fmt](https://github.com/fmtlib/fmt) I/O formatting library

 On MacOS these should be (quite) easily obtained by using [homebrew](https://brew.sh/) and running.
-- `brew install gcc hdf5 python3 cmake eigen3 fftw`
+- `brew install gcc hdf5 python3 cmake eigen3 fftw fmt`

-Additionally, especially for larger jobs and better performance:
+Additionally, especially for larger jobs and better performance, consider installing:
 - MPI message passing library
 - openMP (>v4.0) supported by the compiler
     - NOTE: default clang++ in MacOS does not support this